Search and review effectively

 - Confusing flaggers with search.
 Flaggers annotate automatically; saved searches are for cohorts you scope and review yourself.

 - Expecting alerts.
-No email when a new trace matches; check
+A saved search won’t email you when a new trace matches; point a monitor at it for that.

 What teams often do

-- One owner per saved search under active review — one person responsible; everyone else can still see and open it.
+- A clear owner in practice for each saved search under active review: one person works the cohort, even though everyone can see and open it.

-- Saved searches owned by the team that knows the area — checkout with payments, support flows with the team that ships them.
+- Saved searches named for the area that knows them: checkout with payments, support flows with the team that ships them.

-- A quick pass on new matches — owners skim recent hits on their watches before weekly planning.
+- A quick pass on new matches: skim recent hits on the searches you watch before weekly planning.